-A showreel is an edited video that shows clips of any work you/your child has appeared in, either on TV or screen.
-There is space to upload up to five minutes of video for your showreel, however, two minutes is plenty.
+A showreel is an edited video that shows clips of any work your child has appeared in, either on TV or screen.
+There’s space on a Spotlight profile to upload up to five minutes of video, however, two minutes is long enough for a showreel.

 Showreels have become very popular, allowing a casting professional to see what a child looks like on camera before they see them for an audition.

 Casting professionals can use showreels as a search criteria but they aren’t a necessity, so please don’t spend hundreds of pounds on one.
 We would suggest editing together a showreel only if your child has done professional filmed work.
 Our guide to basic video editing can help you with this.

 Please do not upload any home video footage.
 A casting professional can always ask for a self-tape to be sent to them if they require a video.
 If you need some help with a self-tape, take a look at our self-taping tips for young performers and our guide for setting up and filming young performer self-tapes.

 What should I use the ‘Training’ section at the bottom of the profile for?